SpineEventEngine/base/reflect/Module.md

 # Module Spine Reflect

-Spine Reflect is a Kotlin multiplatform library containing utilities for working with reflection from Kotlin and Java code.
+Spine Reflect is a utility library for working with reflection in Kotlin and Java code.